softeng-feup/open-cx-mr-simba/README.md

 * **Alternative Flows and Exceptions**: As said before, is the schedule has no activities, the user can't remove anything.

-####  **Get a push notification when an activity in the schedule is about to start**
+####  **Get a notification when an activity in the schedule is about to start**

 * **Actor**: Atendee and conference participant

-* **Description**: In order to remind the user that an activity in the schedule is about to start, roughly 10 minutes before said activity the app will generate a push notification with that information.
+* **Description**: In order to remind the user that an activity in the schedule is about to start, roughly 10 minutes before said activity the app will generate a notification with that information.

-* **Preconditions and Postconditions**: The app must know the current time and at what time the activity starts, so as to calculate how much time left there is before the session starts, and to know when to warn the user.
+* **Preconditions and Postconditions**: The app must know at what time the activity starts, so as to create an alarm that generates the notification that warns the user.

 * **Normal Flow**:

-    1. System compares current time to the start time of the sessions in the schedule.
+    1. User adds a new session to the schedule.
-    2. System detects that in less than 10 minutes a session will begin.
+    2. System tells the operating system to set up an alarm that will fire a notification, 10 mins before its start.
-    3. Application generates a push notification to warn the user.
+    3. When that time arrives, OP will create the notification (even if app is not launched).
-    4. User sees the push notification and is informed.
+    4. User sees the notification and is informed.

-* **Alternative Flows and Exceptions**: As said before, if the application cannot keep track of time, no notification is going to be generated.
+* **Alternative Flows and Exceptions**: As said before, if the application doesn't know the start time of the session (no reason for that to happen) no notification is going to be generated.

 ####  **Get custom translated information to help me navigate in a foreign place**